Exercises for overall health and balance

 In recent years, balancing exercises like yoga and tai chi have become extremely popular.
 These exercises help people relax, get stronger and have fun.

 But for people with multiple sclerosis (MS) these balancing exercises may actually be a treatment for their condition.

-“People with MS struggle with balance and may even fall at times,” said Geisinger neurologist Neil Holland, MD.
+“People with MS struggle with balance and may even fall at times,” says Dr. Megan Esch, a fellowship-trained neurologist specializing in MS care.
 “Balancing and strength-building exercises are one method of treatment that can help.
 These exercises can help the brain adapt in spite of MS.”